 The mission of WSLB is to eliminate domestic violence through compassionate intervention, education and personal empowerment.

-WSLB will be recognized as the premier organization that fosters a community free from domestic violence.
-Due to our efforts, families and individuals will live in peace, love and harmony.
-Parents will raise their children in a respectful loving environment, surrounded by joy and laughter.
+WSLB will be recognized as a premier organization that fosters a community free from domestic violence.
+Due to our efforts, families, individuals and future generations will have the awareness, tools, education and support to form and maintain violence-free relationships.
 WSLB will inspire others to eliminate domestic violence in their communities.

 WomenShelter of Long Beach (WSLB) was founded in 1977 by Virginia Beavon Corbett Briggs, who donated the house that was used as the first shelter.
 Ms. Corbett was a local psychologist and activist who became frustrated when she realized that her clients who were victims of domestic violence had no place to go when they wanted to leave their batterers.
 The 4-bedroom, 11-bed shelter was one of the first in Southern California, part of a growing movement to provide assistance for battered women and their children.